 One of the things that caused me the most culture shock upon our arrival in the Netherlands (apart from the weather) was going to see a doctor…or trying to.
 I quickly learned that the whole process was completely different to what I was used to and it took me a long, long time to wrap my head around it.

-During the first few months after our relocation to the Netherlands, I called for an appointment for my one year old son who had been crying from ear pain for a few days.
+During the first few months after our relocation to the Netherlands, I called for an appointment for my 12 month old son, who had been crying from ear pain for a few days.
 The receptionist first asked why I wanted the appointment, then asked if he had a temperature.
 She then asked how long he had the temperature and I answered honestly, 24 hours.
 I was told to give him paracetamol and to call back if he still had the temperature after three days.
 No appointment given.
 Before I could argue my case, my call had been abruptly ended.
 In Australia I would have been given an appointment so that the doctor could actually check his ears, and if the infection was bad enough, he would then be given antibiotics.

 My children both had regular ear infections in their first two years of life, so I was well aware of the symptoms and usual treatment.
 He was showing all those symptoms.
 I ended up calling back the day after informing them that the paracetamol was not helping enough, that he was still in a too much pain, was not able to sleep, and now had a higher temperature.
 Once again, I was told keep up the paracetamol and wait.
 I hung up the phone frustrated and in tears.
+There is nothing worse than seeing your child in pain and not being able to help.

 The Battle to Get Treatment: The following day I finally managed to get the appointment, only to be told by the actual doctor that I should just give him paracetamol.
 That was it!
 Apparently, paracetamol is the solution to everything here.
 What about antibiotics?!
-I soon learnt that GPs rarely give out prescriptions for antibiotics in the Netherlands.
+I soon discovered that GPs rarely give out prescriptions for antibiotics in the Netherlands.
 Only in extreme circumstances.
 I get this, I do.
 There are so many reasons why antibiotics should not be used too often.
 But at that moment, I was so angry and felt so helpless.
 My poor little boy.
 Why did he have to go through all that pain unnecessarily?

-A couple of days layer, after our son had endured several days of pain and several sleepless nights, both of his ears burst and fluid was coming out of them.
+A couple of days layer, after our son had endured several days of excruciating pain and several sleepless nights, both of his ears burst and fluid came out of them.
 I called the doctors again, as I had never seen this happen before and assumed the worst, only to be told by the receptionist in a cheery voice, oh thats great news, now the worst is over!!
 Arrrgghhhhh this was niet normaal (not normal)!!!
 I would have much preferred the doctor to take a look for himself and reassure me that all was well.

 Exaggerate: I soon learnt that to get an appointment for my children in this country, then I was going to have to exaggerate; Yes, he has a high temperature of 39.5 (actually it is 38.5), Yes, he has had it for three days now (actually one or two), Yes, he is very very sick and needs to see a doctor as soon as possible (actually this is true and I am willing to lie to get it!).
 Finally I have mastered the technique of getting a GP appointment in the Netherlands.

 Fantastic Health Care System: I should add that the Netherlands does have a great health care system.
-All regular, short-term medical treatment is paid for by mandatory private health insurance (which is about 100 euros per month less than what we would pay for our family in Australia).
-I have never paid an additional cent out of pocket for any visits to the doctor, dentist, optometrist, physiotherapist, pediatrician, hospital visit, or for any prescribed medicine.
+All regular, short-term medical treatment is covered by mandatory private health insurance (which is about 100 euros per month less than what we would pay for our family in Australia).
+I have never paid an additional cent out of pocket for any visits to the doctor, dentist, optometrist, physiotherapist, pediatrician, or for any prescribed medicine.
 I know that we will always be covered for surgery, ambulance transportation or treatment when/if required.
 For that I am very grateful.

 How do you find the whole process of making an appointment to see your GP here in Holland, and how does this compare to your home country?